mmanzi-relay/streamexpress/README.md

 # Stream Responses from Express Server

-A proof of concept to continuously stream data from an Express server response to an HTTP client.
+A proof of concept to use Node's streams to transfer data from an Express server response to an HTTP client.

 ## Endpoints